86Box/docs/settings/ports.rst

 COM1-4
 ^^^^^^

-The check box (left) enables emulation of the specified serial port.
+The check box (left) enables emulation of the corresponding serial port.
 Any ports not provided by the machine's motherboard will be emulated as generic ISA or VLB serial cards.

-The dropdown (middle) selects an emulated device to connect to the serial port:
+The dropdown (middle) selects an emulated device to connect to the serial port; click |clear| to search for devices.
+The following devices are supported:

 * **None:** no device connected.
 * **Serial Passthrough:** connect to a serial port on the host system.

-  * The serial port's parameters (baud rate, parity, data bits and stop bits) are controlled directly by the emulated machine, unlike in previous 86Box versions which required configuring those separately in the passthrough settings.
+  * The host port's parameters (baud rate, parity, data bits and stop bits) are automatically configured to match the emulated port's parameters, unlike in previous 86Box versions which required manual configuration in the passthrough settings.

 * **Named Pipe:** connect to a named pipe on the host system.